 In partnership with the Austin Business Journal, McWilliams enjoys serving as a regular business mentor to other young women in Central Texas.
 Aside from her continued board service with Preservation Austin, Ballet Austin and the Pease Park Conservancy, she also served as a member of the Girl Scouts Centennial Celebration Committee and chaired Austin’s largest charity event, the Ballet Fete, benefiting Ballet Austin.
 McWilliams additionally co-chaired the Marathon Kids gala and was a chair of the University of Texas Blanton Museum of Art Gala.
 She is a proud past member of the Texas Emerald Ball Committee, whose endeavors support the American Ireland Fund.
 McWilliams currently serves on the PAC Board of Ryan, an award-winning global tax services firm.

-In 2018, McWilliams will serve as the honorary chair of the Celebration of Life, the most significant fundraising event for breast cancer in Austin, Texas.
+In 2018, McWilliams served as the honorary chair of the Celebration of Life, the most significant fundraising event for breast cancer in Austin, Texas.
+This year, she joins the Governor For A Day Committee for the 86th Legislative Session.
 Additionally, she is humbled to serve on the Pease Park Capital Campaign Committee whose efforts will transform this important space for future generations in her hometown.